mzhang00/MKS22X-FinalProject/README.md

 =======================================================================================
 Michael Zhang:
 * Added doors to rooms for the characters to progress through rooms/levels
+* Helped Derek with calculations for the circler enemy

 Derek Lao:
 * Created method that takes 3 paramters: x coordinate of external point, y coordinate of external point, and radius of circle, to calcualte the two slopes of an external point to a circle centered at the origin